abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/out_of_the_box_search_primitives.rst

     are recorded thanks to ``SolverBenchmarkStats``.
 You can find both classes in the :file:`solver_benchmark.h` header.

     In :file:`phases1.cc`, we test different combinations of the above strategies to find the variables and the values to branch on.
-You can try it for yourself and see that basically no strategy outperforms any other.
+You can try it for yourself and see that basically no predefined strategy outperforms any other.

     The funniest (and most efficient) way to use *or-tools* is to define your own selection strategies and search primitives.
 This is the subject of the next section.